 6. Mastery of purpose:

-The hiring and promotion decisions which are made by an employer can affect the organizational results greatly.
+The hiring and promotion decisions that are made by an employer can affect the organizational results greatly.
 Few of the factors which get hampered or are affected are stated as under:

 1. Cultural Environment:

-Being outward, jolly and fun to work with is such a quality which is sought after greatly by the recruiters now-a-days.
+Being outward, jolly and fun to work with is such a quality which is sought after greatly by the recruiters nowadays.
 If an employee enjoys his work and likes to interact with others in a positive way, spreads positivity around and motivates his colleague, the entire aura of the organization turns out to be so positive.
-This in turn leads to a better environment at the work place and thereby increasing the overall productivity.

 2. Growth of Revenue and Profitability: